 *HANCOCK.
 Charles William.

-Born Fulbourn 1874 to George and Clara Hancock of Broad Green, Fulbourn.
-Husband of Julia and father of Evelyn, Charles and Doris.
+Born Fulbourn 1874 to George and Clara Hancock of Broad Green, Fulbourn (living 15 Marshall Road, Cambridge at time of death).
+Husband of Julia Evelyn, father of Charles and Doris.

 Enlisted 18 October 1893.

 Commemorated on the Chatham Naval Memorial, Kent, United Kingdom.
 Panel 7.